All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long should you stay on liraglutide 2.4mg?
 Understand whether to hold at this dose or advance to 3.0mg based on clinical evidence and your personal goals.

-How long to stay on liraglutide 2.4mg depends on whether you are using it as a titration step toward 3.0mg or as your personal maintenance dose.
+How long to stay on liraglutide 2.4mg depends on whether you're using it as a titration step toward 3.0mg or as your personal maintenance dose.
 In the standard Saxenda protocol, patients spend one week at 2.4mg before advancing.
 But clinical practice is more flexible than clinical trials, and many patients find 2.4mg to be their optimal balance of results and tolerability.
 We will explain the key decision points below.

 The Standard Protocol: One Week at 2.4mg